 Having seen the immediate results of the first installation and the reduction of energy we are not demanding from the national grid , we have decided to add another 2.08KWh system.

 This was not an automatic option as there is a maximum 16 amps per phase and equates to a limit of 3.5kWh that can be produced on a domestic premise, and so the installers had to apply for a G83 exemption to the network providers (Suppliers of Electrical power in this area South East) which in our case is EDF.
-However they have approved the increase in generation, and work will go ahead shortly.
+However when approached by the installation Director who supplied the appropriate paper work they approved the increase in generation, and the work went ahead.

 Another point of which you should be aware is that the Grant which was allowed on the first phase installation is not available for the second, A maximum grant of £2500 is available per household for any given system type in this case photovoltaic, which we have already received.